riraccuia/urlsh/README.md

 # URL Shortener for Cloudflare Workers

-A simple URL shortener running on Cloudflare Workers with IP-based access control and persistent storage.
+A simple URL shortener running on Cloudflare Workers with IP-based access control and persistent storage that is fully deployable on Cloudflare's free tier.

 > **New to Cloudflare Workers?** Check out the [Getting Started Guide](https://developers.cloudflare.com/workers/get-started/guide/) to learn the basics.